-Seahawks counting on Jason Myers — who they cut a year ago — to stop placekicking merry-go-round in second chance in Seattle
+A year ago, the Seahawks cut Jason Myers.
+Now, it’s up to him to stop their merry-go-round at kicker.

 Game-winners were Janikowski’s specialty a year ago — he hit three kicks on the final play to win games for Seattle, two against Arizona and another against Carolina.

-But the rest of his season was a little shaky as he hit 22-27 while also missing three of 51 point after attempts and also twice suffered in-game injuries, including in the wild card playoff loss at Dallas that forced punter Michael Dickson to take over kicking duties (though he did not attempt a field goal or a PAT).
+But the rest of his season was a little shaky as he hit 22 of 27 while also missing 3 of 51 point-after attempts.
+He also twice suffered in-game injuries, including in the wild card playoff loss at Dallas that forced punter Michael Dickson to take over kicking duties (though he did not attempt a field goal or a PAT).

 And turning 41 in March, Janikowski decided to call it a career after 19 seasons, officially announcing his retirement.